Welcome to Cherokee Amateur Radio Society Club Website

 Build It Project

-We hope to do the club "build it" project in February/March 2018.
-The Ham Radio Workbench Podcast team should have circuit boards available in late February.
+We hope to do the club "build it" project in 2018.
+The Ham Radio Workbench Podcast team should have circuit boards available in late May.
 Projected cost of the bare board is $20.
+Total project cost is about $80-$90, not counting the battery.

-Plan is to have a "build it session" following the March meeting.
+Plan is to have a "build it session" following Field Day.
 We will have to order the parts and circuit boards prior to then.

 WX4CAR YouTube Channel